mrlarssen/ansible-mpich2-raspbian/README.md

 # Install and configure (user root)

+Note: If you want the latest version of mpich2, you should change the version name in the yaml file in the following tasks:<br/>
+INSTALL MPICH2 <br/>
+UNARCHIVE MPICH2 <br />

 1. Install ansible: apt-get install ansible
 2. Add the ip of the nodes to ansible/hosts file
 3. Run: ansible-playbook main.yml -i hosts <br/> Be patient.
 This step might take up to an hour. <br/>If it finishes with no errors, you now have MPICH2 up and running!